Chaotic sets and Hausdorff dimension for L\"uroth expansions: Distal pairs: proof of Theorem

 \subsection{The distal pairs of $x$ are null}

-W. Philipp proved in his 1967 article \cite{Phi1967} a quantitative version of the Borel-Canelli Lemma (Theorem \ref{Teo:PhilipBC} below).
-He used it to obtain measure theoretic properties of numeration systems including regular continued fractions and expansions on base $b$, with $b\geq 2$ an integer.
-In what follows, $\mathscr{O}$ refers to Landau's big-O notation. \begin{theorem}\cite[Theorem 2]{Phi1967} Let $(X,\scB,\mu)$ be a probability space and let $(E_n)_{n\geq 1}$ be a sequence of measurable sets.
-For each $N\in\Na$ and each $t\in X$ define
+W. Philipp proved in the 1967 article \cite{Phi1967} a quantitative version of the Borel-Canelli Lemma (Theorem \ref{Teo:PhilipBC} below).
+W. Philipp used it to obtain measure theoretic properties of numeration systems including regular continued fractions and expansions on integer base $b\geq 2$.
+In what follows, $\mathscr{O}$ refers to Landau's big-O notation. \begin{theorem}\cite[Theorem 3]{Phi1967} Let $(X,\scB,\mu)$ be a probability space and let $(E_n)_{n\geq 1}$ be a sequence of measurable sets.
+For each $N\in\Na$ and each $t\in X$, define

 and